 Patentability is complex because there are several subjective factors that are hard to fight.
 However, if your idea is novel, non-obvious, and useful, it's worth looking into its patentability to protect yourself and your opportunities with the item in the future.

 If you have additional questions about patentability, the lawyers at UpCounsel's marketplace will find the answers for you.
 They have graduated from law schools such as Harvard Law and Yale Law.
-In addition, their on-average 14 years of legal experience have contributed to assisting companies such as Google and Stripe.
 Let them assist you today.